 Making a Garbage Plate at Home

-If you are considering making this unusual dish at home, you will want to follow the step by step instructions.
 Since the dish can vary from restaurant to restaurant, there is no exact recipe for creating your own garbage plate.
 An at-home version will likely work best using leftover food from a big event.
-If you have leftover pasta salad, baked beans, macaroni and cheese, or other similar items, simply pile them on a plate, and top them with a protein like a burger or hot dog, and then top that off with meat sauce, onions, and mustard.
+If you have leftover pasta salad, baked beans, macaroni, and cheese, or other similar items, simply pile them on a plate, and top them with a protein like a burger or hot dog, and then top that off with meat sauce, onions, and mustard.
 Enjoy the homemade version (if you can) and make sure to have some heartburn medicine on hand just in case.